A tale of crushing security lapses and missed chances to stop the man who shot Trump - WTOP News

 The crowd was rapt.
 Some in it would later don ear bandages like his in a show of support.
 Even some of Trump’s fiercest critics conceded his turn on the stage in Butler had been masterful — raising his fist as blood trickled down his face, mouthing “fight” as he was hustled away.

+That episode joins the history books on pages inhabited by Teddy Roosevelt, who was shot in the chest on his way to a campaign address in Milwaukee in 1912 and insisted on giving his 90-minute speech before going to the hospital — an audacious display of Bull Mooseness.

-Trump told his convention “the assassin’s bullet came within a quarter of an inch of taking my life.”
+In another 90-minute speech in Milwaukee more than a century later, Trump told his convention “the assassin’s bullet came within a quarter of an inch of taking my life.”
+It was not an exaggeration, or at least not much of one.

 Those who tuned in at the start of his speech saw a man trying, for once, to reach a wider audience than his MAGA millions.
 “The discord and division in our society must be healed,” Trump said.
 “We must heal it quickly.”